Kanii74/Warm-Ionized-Medium-Around-Stars/README.md

 # Warm Ionized Medium Around Stars

+This was given as an Assignment by Dr. Anand Narayana at IIST, during the course Galaxies in 2023.
 This project estimates the size of H II regions (Strömgren spheres) around main-sequence stars of spectral type O, B, A, F, G, K, and M.
 Using blackbody radiation theory and photoionization physics, the hydrogen ionizing photon flux and resulting H II region sizes are calculated.

 ---